Onsite Blog FAQs | Part 2

 Dummy subjects are grammatically correct because they’re sometimes appropriate.
 Try saying, “The clouds are raining.”
 Sounds weird, right?

-However, dummy subjects are like the passive voice in that while they are sometimes helpful, more often than not they just clutter up your writing and make it harder to read.
+While sometimes helpful, more often than not dummy subjects clutter up your writing and make it harder to read.
 Not convinced?
 Compare these two sentences:

 It will then be time for your roofing professional to install new shingles.